t-w/s7cli/README.txt

 s7cli is a simple command line interface to Siemens SIMATIC Step7(r) (programming environment for Siemens Programmable Logic Controllers, PLCs).

-It was created because there was lack of automation scripting tools allowing to build SIMATIC project in automated way (without human interaction, ie. without using graphical interface).
+It was created to fill the gap in tools for automation scripting that would allow to build SIMATIC projects in an automated way (without human interaction, ie. without using graphical interface).

 See 'Usage' below as a summary of available functionality.